The X Factor (Australian TV series) season 4: Charity single

-The finalists recorded a cover of Carly Rae Jepsen's "Call Me Maybe" as a charity single in aid of Sony Foundation's You Can program which aims "to build specialised and age-appropriate youth cancer centres across Australia."
-The single was made available for download via the iTunes Store on 18 September 2012, after all twelve finalists performed the song on the first live results show that same day.
-It is the first time on X Factor Australia that finalists have released a charity single.
+The top 12 contestants recorded a cover of Carly Rae Jepsen's "Call Me Maybe" as a charity single in aid of Sony Foundation's You Can program which aims "to build specialised and age-appropriate youth cancer centres across Australia."
+The single was made available for download via the iTunes Store on 18 September 2012, after all tip twelve contestants performed the song on the first live results show that same day.
+It is the first time on X Factor Australia that the top twelve contestants have released a charity single.

 Winner's single

 On 16 November 2012, the Herald Sun reported that the winner's singles for the top three finalists, Samantha Jade, The Collective and Jason Owen, were written by Australian songwriting and production duo DNA Songs.
 Jade's single was "What You've Done to Me", The Collective's single was "Surrender", and Owen's single was "Make It Last".
 Each finalist performed their song during the grand final performance show on 19 November.
 After Jade was announced as the winner, "What You've Done to Me" was released.
 It entered the ARIA Singles Chart at number one on 26 November.
 Two days after The X Factor ended, it was announced that The Collective and Owen both signed recording contracts with Sony Music Australia and would release "Surrender" and "Make It Last" as their debut singles.